 There are other bonus partners, which change from time to time, and ANZ will inform you who these partners are and keep you up-to-date as they change.
 These bonus points are uncapped.
 You can still earn them when you have exceeded the monthly spend cap for regular purchases.

 Standard interest rates

 It’s a frequent flyer points card, front and centre, so there are no special interest rates or other financial inducements.
-There are Up to 44 days on purchases each month, not the more accommodating 55 days, and there’s no introductory interest-free purchase period or interest-free balance transfer option.
+There are up to 44 interest-free days on purchases each month, not the more accommodating 55 days, and there’s no introductory interest-free purchase period or interest-free balance transfer option.

-If you don’t pay off your purchase balance in full each month you’ll lose your interest-free days and start paying interest on the daily balance at 19.99% p.a.
-That’s a fairly typical credit card rate, and so is the 21.49% p.a. on cash advances.
+If you don’t pay off your purchase balance in full each month you’ll lose your interest-free days and start paying interest on the daily balance at 19.99 percent p.a.
+That’s a fairly typical credit card rate, and so is the 21.49 percent p.a. on cash advances.

 Up-to-the-minute technology and security

 ANZ Visa cardholders can take advantage of ANZ Visa payWave to make contactless purchases without a PIN for amounts under $100.
 ANZ’s goMoney app provides a way to manage your card account on your iPhone or Android.
 The card is also eligible for use with Apple Pay, Android Pay, Samsung Pay and ANZ Mobile Pay, to allow you to tap and pay securely with your smartphone or other mobile devices instead of using your card.